Ada-Audio/audio_wavefiles/cookbook/cookbook.md

    Display_Errors (WF);
    Display_Warnings (WF);

-   --  Trying to open a file twice
+   --  Trying to open a file twice:
-   --  This will be detected and indicated as an error WF.Open (In_File, Wav_File_Name);
+   --  this will be detected and indicated as an error.
+   WF.Open (In_File, Wav_File_Name);

    Display_Errors (WF);